The Pirates Recorded Their Fourth Straight Shutout And First Home Win Of The Season Friday Night

 Pirates Host Virginia Wesleyan At ECU Soccer Stadium

-For the second-straight season Donnenwirth led ECU to double-digit wins, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger.
+In 2011 and 2012, Donnenwirth led ECU to double-digit wins both seasons, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger in 2012.
 Behind the play of a pair of first-team all-league selections in Christiane Cordero and Hali Oughton, the Pirates defense ranked among the top five in all four major defensive categories including a share of second with 10 shutouts.

 In 2011, ECU returned to postseason play after a two-year hiatus finishing fifth in the league standings.
 The Pirates earned their first-ever victory over UCF in the first round of the C-USA Championships defeating the Knights 2-1, who later advanced to the Elite Eight in NCAA Tournament.
 Their season came to an end following a 3-0 loss in the second round to eventual champion No. 6 Memphis closing out the campaign with an 11-8-1 overall record.